mossglenn/storyline-media-report/readme.md

 > Plus it only works in very specific circumstances, so use at your own risk. ☠️
 ***

-# 🧾 Storyline Media Report
+# Storyline Media Report

-Generate a simple HTML or PDF report showing all media assets from an Articulate Storyline `.story` project — including thumbnails, alt text, and internal notes.
+Generate a simple HTML or PDF report showing all media assets from an Articulate Storyline `.story` project PLUS thumbnails, alt text, and internal notes (from the Media Library).

-## 📦 What It Does
+## What It Does

 - Extracts media assets from a `.story` file (which is just a ZIP archive).
 - Matches media files by checksum with entries in `story/story.xml`.
 - Collects:
-  - 🖼 Thumbnail of each image (resized)
+  - Thumbnail of each image (resized)
-  - 📝 Internal notes (from the `note` attribute)
+  - Internal notes (from the `note` attribute)
-  - 🔤 Alt text (from `<altText>` tag)
+  - Alt text (from `<altText>` tag)
 - Outputs:
   - A compact, shareable **HTML** file
   - Or a printable **PDF report** (with poor layout so far 🤬)

 ---

-## 🔧 Requirements
+## Requirements

 - Python 3.8+
 - Pillow (`pip install Pillow`)